PrinceNaroliya/money_sharing_flask_project/README.md

 ├── app.py               # Flask application<br>
 └── README.md<br>

-**Notes**
+---

+## Notes

-* Dummy Currency: This project is for learning purposes only, using fake balances.
+- **Dummy Currency**: This project is for learning purposes only, using fake balances.

-* No JavaScript: Entire functionality is handled with Python & Flask.
+- **No JavaScript**: Entire functionality is handled with Python & Flask.

-* Alerts: Transaction alerts are implemented using HTML/CSS styles.
+- **Alerts**: Transaction alerts are implemented using HTML/CSS styles.

+---

 This project is **beginner-friendly**, designed to help learners explore **Python, Flask, and web development** through a hands-on, practical experience.